 Considering they end with releasing the fickle goddess of the sea, who had been sealed expressly to make the world's oceans easier to travel, this may reverse all over again.

-This was more the result of followers of one supernatural belief (depending on how you view any faith) destroying any trace of a supernatural thing that doesn't fit into their worldview.
+Revisited in the fourth movie when the Fountain of Youth is destroyed, but this was more the result of followers of one supernatural belief (depending on how you view any faith) destroying any trace of a supernatural thing that doesn't fit into their worldview.
 Less technology and more war of faiths.